bascurtiz/orpheusdl-spotify/README.md

     c.
 Click Web API + Agree with Spotify's terms & conditions.
 Hit Save.<br>
     d.
 Copy/paste the Client ID + Client Secret into settings.json.
 Hit Save.<br>

-    After this, the `config/settings.json` file should be updated to include a section for Spotify (or if you are using the GUI, the Spotify module should appear in settings).

 ## Quick Usage Example (CLI)

 Once the module is installed, configured, and you have successfully authenticated (see Configuration and Authentication sections below), you can download a track using a command like this from your main OrpheusDL directory: